luizkowalski/devcontainer-rails/README.md

 You can choose different Ruby and Node versions by updating the `devcontainer.json` file.
 Currently, it will install Ruby 3.2.x and Node 19.2.0.
 You can also change the PostgreSQL username and password, although I don't think it matters too much.

-You can also change the name of the project under `devcontainer.json` and `docker-compose.yml` if you want to.
+You can also change the project's name under `devcontainer.json` and `docker-compose.yml` if you want to.
 I've left it as `Your Project Name` for now.

-If you decided to change the `service` name (defaults to `app` right now) remember to also update the `app` section in `docker-compose.yml`.
+If you change the `service` name (defaults to `app` right now), remember to update the app section in docker-compose.yml.
 They have to match.

 If you're using vscode as a web app, you can preview the app after adding the following to config/environments/development.rb: `config.hosts <<  ".preview.app.github.dev"`